dpengineering/PiJuice/README.md

 Reboot the Pi to ensure the settings take effect.

 ## Debugging
+**PiJuice running firmware version 1.2 has proven to not work nicely with our intended use case.
+Please ensure the PiJuice is running a firmware version greater than 1.2!** Please refer to [the docs](https://github.com/PiSupply/PiJuice/tree/master/Firmware) on updating the firmware.

 The PiJuice service needs to be running in order for the PiJuice to function correctly.
 To ensure the service is running run ```systemctl status pijuice.service```

 Shutdown.py was modeled off this [github issue answer](https://github.com/PiSupply/PiJuice/issues/159) as well as [this github answer.](https://github.com/PiSupply/PiJuice/issues/309)